JoyceJosephtwenty20/IffyLoopy/README.md

-input:

-	5 random words

-	yes or no

-process
- 	store the answer as boolean True or False
+Loopy
+Create ONE string variable to store the output of 5 words that a user will enter at random.

+Iffy
+Set a boolean value to a variable called redEyes.

+The value will depend on the value entered by the user for the question "Are your eyes red?"

+Create an application that will ask,

+"Are your eyes red?"

+If the response is 'y', Or 'yes' (regardless of case), then your application should print out:
-	if true print "Get some sleep!"
+"Get some sleep!"

-	if false print "you look great!"
+Otherwise your application should print out "You look great!"

-	Ask the user if you want try again? until user input "n" the application should return

-End;
+Use the value of redEyes to determine whether the user should be complimented or not.

+Iffy Loop
+Make sure after the application asks the question the first time, you get a prompt asking, "Do you want to try again?"
+Your application should continue until the user enters 'n' as an answer.